firstdraft/guides/installing-ruby-and-rails-on-windows.md

 ## SSL Certificate

-In order to write apps that interact with other apps (like Google Directions or Twilio) securely, we need to download an SSL certificate.
+In order to write apps that interact with other apps (like Google Maps (for getting directions) or Twilio (for sending text messages) securely, we need to download a bundle of CA Root Certificates.

  1. Right-click on [this link](http://curl.haxx.se/ca/cacert.pem) and chose "Save link as...".
 Save the file, called `cacert.pem`, into `C:\RailsInstaller`: